How to Wire Funds for Closing

 It's not recommended to wire money on closing day.
 Although wires can go through within hours, there's no guarantee the funds will be available on time.
 That could lead to delays, and possibly not getting the keys to your new home in hand.

 It's important to know that a wire transfer can't be reversed once a recipient receives the funds.
 Unfortunately, that means wire transfers for mortgages are heavily targeted by cybercriminals.
 Remember these tips to keep your transaction safe:

 - Follow your loan officer or closing agent's instructions exactly.
 If you receive any last-minute changes, call them at their main number to ensure the message came from them and not a scammer.

 - Call the closing agent right before you transfer funds to confirm the instructions.

 - Once the money is transferred, call again to let them know you sent the wire.

 What is phishing?

-The phishing emails and websites are very convincing.
-They can look exactly like the legitimate ones.
-That's why it's important to never click on links or call the phone number in an email giving you conflicting instructions.
-Instead, contact your loan officer or closing agent immediately.
+The phishing emails and websites are very convincing, looking exactly like legitimate ones.
+That's why it's important to never click on links or call the phone number in an email giving you conflicting wire instructions.
+Instead, contact your loan officer or closing agent directly.

 A wire transfer for house closing is often a borrower's first introduction to this form of payment.
 Don't be afraid to ask if you have questions about when, where, or how to wire money to a title company.
 Your lender is here to help.